 - Demonstrate knowledge of basic principles of child growth and development

-- Demonstrate the ability to create a developmentally appropriate learning environment that is safe, healthy, respectful, and supportive of children and families
+- Identify ways to create developmentally appropriate learning environments that are safe, healthy, respectful, and supportive of children and families

-- Demonstrate the ability to develop educational programs that promote the social and emotional development of children
+- Demonstrate understanding of how to develop education programs that promote the social and emotional development of children

-- Demonstrate the ability to develop educational programs that improve motor, language, and cognitive development of children, including literacy development
+- Identify elements of educational programs that improve motor, language, and cognitive development of children, including literacy development

-- Demonstrate the ability to promote involvement and positive relationships with families and communities
+- Demonstrate understanding of the importance of promoting involvement and positive relationships with families and communities

-- Demonstrate an understanding of and ability to apply the principles of screening and assessment of young children
+- Understand and apply principles of appropriate child screening and assessment

-- Demonstrate the ability to identify and implement professionalism in the field of early childhood education
+- Identify and demonstrate professionalism in the field of early childhood education

-- Demonstrate the ability to identify and implement effective early childhood program management techniques
+- Identify and demonstrate effective program management techniques

 Students enrolled in the FCCPC Certificate program are assessed using the following methods: